Oluwxtope/Ken-gratulations/README.md

     > 4  2  3  1
     > 2  4  1  3
     > 1  3  4  2
-3. Input and brag to your friends about how genius you are!
+3. Ken-gratulations!
+You can brag to your friends about how genius you are!
 <br><br>
 ![4x4 KenKen puzzle no. 200059 from kenkenpuzzle.com](/images/output.jpg)
 *4x4 KenKen puzzle no. 200059 solution from [kenkenpuzzle.com](https://www.kenkenpuzzle.com/)*